Tapering Off of Suboxone Successfully and Safely

-Is Suboxone Tapering Effective?
+Is Tapering Off Suboxone Effective?

-Suboxone is sometimes diverted for illicit sale, purchased for nonmedical reasons through the Internet, or illicit versions are occasionally sold on the black market; however, this medication is a vast improvement on past opioid addiction treatments.
-This is because many people who try to quit opioid drugs and experience moderate or severe withdrawal symptoms are at great risk of relapsing back into opioid abuse, which increases their risk of overdosing on these drugs.
+Suboxone is sometimes diverted for illicit sale, purchased for nonmedical reasons through the Internet, or illicit versions are occasionally sold on the black market; however, this medication is a vast improvement on past opioid addiction treatments even with any potential Suboxone side effects.
+This is because many people who try to quit opioid drugs and experience moderate or severe withdrawal symptoms are at great risk of relapsing back into opioid misuse, which increases their risk of overdosing on these drugs.

 How Do Medication-Assisted Treatments (MATs) Work?

-In fact, buprenorphine is so effective at reducing withdrawal symptoms while preventing intoxication that it has become the preferred treatment among most physicians and addiction specialists in the US.
-It is also approved for prescription as a form of outpatient withdrawal management, making it one of the first opioid tapering drugs to help people who can safely live at home.
+In fact, buprenorphine is so effective at reducing withdrawal symptoms while preventing intoxication that it has become the preferred treatment among most physicians and addiction specialists in the U.S. It is also approved for prescription as a form of outpatient withdrawal management, making it one of the first opioid tapering drugs to help people who can safely live at home.

 To ensure that buprenorphine is a safe approach to easing withdrawal symptoms, tapering the person off opioids until they are no longer physically dependent and avoiding intoxication that may trigger relapse, this partial opioid agonist has been combined with naloxone to create Suboxone, a very popular brand name medication-assisted treatment (MAT).

-Short vs. Long Tapers During Suboxone Treatment
+How to Get Off Suboxone: Short vs. Long Tapers

-A 2009 study examined two tapering schedules to understand whether short-term or long-term treatment would work best for the most people.
-It is important to know, no matter the results of the study, an addiction specialist will create an individual tapering plan based on medical guidelines, so they will focus on each client’s needs rather than one specific approach.
+A 2009 study examined two Suboxone tapering schedules to understand whether short-term or long-term treatment would work best for the most people.5 It is important to know, no matter the results of the study, an addiction specialist will create an individual tapering plan based on medical guidelines, so they will focus on each client’s needs rather than one specific approach.

-At the end of the study, 44 percent of the group tapering for seven days (one week) had completely ended their physical dependence on narcotics.
+At the end of the study, 44 percent of the group tapering off Suboxone for seven days (one week) had completely ended their physical dependence on narcotics.
 In comparison, 30 percent of the 28-day (roughly one month) group had managed the same.
 At the one-month and three-month follow-up points, there were no differences between the two groups.

-How Suboxone Tapers Are Created
+How Suboxone Taper Protocols Are Created

 Before prescribing Suboxone and a tapering schedule for the medication, a physician will use at least one of several opioid withdrawal measurement surveys.
+Some of these include:

-- The Clinical Opiate Withdrawal Scale (COWS)
+- The Clinical Opiate Withdrawal Scale (COWS).

-- The Satisfaction Questionnaire (SQ)
+- The Satisfaction Questionnaire (SQ).

-- The Addiction Severity Index-Lite (ASI-Lite)
+- The Addiction Severity Index-Lite (ASI-Lite).

-- The Adjective Rating Scale for Withdrawal (ARSW)
+- The Adjective Rating Scale for Withdrawal (ARSW).

-- The Visual Analog Scale (VAS)
+- The Visual Analog Scale (VAS).

-Opioid withdrawal can take one to two weeks, depending on which narcotic was abused.
+Opioid withdrawal can take one to two weeks, depending on which narcotic was used.
 Drugs like hydrocodone or heroin may be associated with uncomfortable withdrawal symptoms, but these fade after a week.
 Methadone, however, is a long-lasting opioid agonist, and it may take longer to leave the body.